What You Need to Know About Home Appliance Repairer

 Home Appliance Repairers make between $23,150 and $60,930 a year.

 Home Appliance Repairers who work in Alaska, Connecticut, or New Jersey, make the highest salaries.

 How much do Home Appliance Repairers make in different U.S. states?

 What Tools do Home Appliance Repairers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Home Appliance Repairers:

 - Microsoft Excel

 - Microsoft Word

 How do I Become a Home Appliance Repairer?

-Those interested in being a Home Appliance Repairer may also be interested in:
+Those thinking about becoming a Home Appliance Repairer might also be interested in the following careers: